 China, epicenter of the COVID-19, is the world’s second largest pharmaceutical market and accounts for 20 % of the global output of APIs.
-With over 25 biologics and biosimilar products approved till date and close to 1,000 clinical trials, investigating a variety of biologics and biosimilars, being underway in this region, China’s biopharma market is growing at a healthy pace.
-Further, owing to several benefits, such as lower manufacturing costs, availability of cheap and skilled labor, enhanced reimbursement policies and a supportive regulatory landscape, China is becoming an attractive outsourcing destination for biopharmaceutical developers.
+With over 25 biologics and biosimilar products approved till date and close to 1,000 clinical trials, investigating a variety of biologics and biosimilars, being underway in this region, the biopharma contract manufacturing market is growing at a healthy pace.
+Further, owing to several benefits, such as lower manufacturing costs, availability of cheap and skilled labor, enhanced reimbursement policies and a supportive regulatory landscape, China is becoming an attractive outsourcing destination for players engaged in the biologics contract manufacturing, worldwide.

-But the recent outbreak of COVID-19 has created a prominent impact on how biopharmaceutical contract manufacturers operate in China.
+But the recent outbreak of COVID-19 has created a prominent impact on how players engaged in the biopharma contract manufacturing operate in China.
 Though there has not been any delay in the drug approvals, in fact, National Medical Products Administration (NMPA) has issued more than 70 emergency approvals, including several diagnostic tests that were approved within five days; however, there has been an immediate disruptions / slow-down in clinical trials.
-In addition, disruptions related to warehousing and distribution of biologic products have also been observed, which require cold chain management.
-Thus, in the short-term, the outbreak is anticipated to substantially impact the China contract manufacturing market; however, as the outbreak impact abates and biopharma companies resume normal operations, the demand for large-scale contract manufacturing is expected to increase significantly.
+In addition, disruptions related to warehousing and distribution of biologic products have also been observed, which require support from the cold chain market for pharmaceuticals.
+Thus, in the short-term, the outbreak is anticipated to substantially impact the China biologics contract manufacturing market; however, as the outbreak impact abates and biopharma companies resume normal operations, the demand for large-scale biopharma contract manufacturing is expected to increase significantly.

-Presently, over 35 contract manufacturers are engaged in the manufacturing of biopharmaceuticals in China; of these, 75% have the required capabilities for manufacturing proteins / peptide drugs.
+Presently, over 35 contract manufacturers are engaged in the biopharma contract manufacturing in China; of these, 75% have the required capabilities for manufacturing proteins / peptide drugs.

 The Key Hub of Biopharmaceutical Manufacturing in China

-Eastern China has emerged as the key biopharmaceutical manufacturing hub in China, having the maximum (over 45%) number of biopharmaceutical manufacturing facilities.
+Eastern China has emerged as the key biopharma contract manufacturing hub in China, having the maximum (over 45%) number of biopharmaceutical manufacturing facilities.
 It is worth noting that 55% of the overall biopharmaceutical capacity is installed in China is also contributed by facilities located in eastern China.

 of Multiple Partnerships Between Stakeholders in this Domain